OUR HISTORY

 OUR ORIGIN:

-Founded in 1996, Men As Peacemakers (MAP) is a 501c3 non-profit based in Duluth, MN.
-In the early 1990s, Duluth suffered a series of horrific murders and all of them had been committed by men.
-The community expressed its outrage and a large group of citizens began efforts to decrease this violence.
+In the early 1990s, Duluth suffered a series of horrific domestic violence-related murders, and all of them had been committed by men.
+The community expressed its outrage, and a large group of citizens began efforts to decrease this violence.
 In meeting after meeting, the community members involved were almost always women.
 This seemed backwards.
-Men committed the violence, but women were responsible for finding a solution.
+Men committed the violence, but women were shouldered with the responsibility of finding a solution.

 TODAY: